Xercoy/docs/content/docs/for-developers/parsing-email/inbound-email.md

 </call-out>

-You must ensure that the subdomain-domain combination for your receiving domain is unique.
+You must ensure that the subdomain-domain combination for the receiving domain is unique.

 <call-out type="warning">